-9.5 6.6.6 Water quality changes: Water quality and water quality classification of waters within the state as determined by the Office of Water Resources are subject to change due to various environmental conditions.
+- 9.4.3 The taking or possession of undersized wild stock shellfish is prohibited, except for spat collection within lease boundaries approved by the Director or his/her designee.
+If authorized, the site, species and amount must be specified by the Director or his/her designee in writing. - 9.5 Water quality changes: Water quality and water quality classification of waters within the state as determined by the Office of Water Resources are subject to change due to various environmental conditions.
 In some cases the aquaculturist shall be required to respond to these changes.
-DEM shall not assume any liability for any changes in classification and shall assume no liability to the aquaculturist for damages incurred due to such actions.

-9.6 6.6.7 Shellfish aquaculture in conditionally approved growing areas: When a shellfish aquaculture lease is located in a conditionally approved area, and the area is in the closed status, the aquaculturist may not is prohibited from visiting his/her the lease to tend his/her the shellfish crops when the area is in a closed status, unless the aquaculturist has applied for and received permission from the Director because of, and to the extent of, exigent circumstances.
-Under no circumstances may The aquaculturist harvest of cultured stock when his/her from the lease is in a when the growing area that is in the closed status is prohibited.

-9.7 6.6.8Transfer of seed from other than approved waters: Shellfish seed cultured in other than approved waters may in accordance with a CRMC permit must be transferred by the aquaculturist to an approved aquaculture lease in approved waters in accordance with the terms of the an approved assent, license, and operational plan,-with DEM Division of Fish and Wildlife and Division of Law Enforcement notification prior to the shellfish exceeding the seed size limit.
-If more than 10 percent of the cultured shellfish within a lot or batch exceed the definition of seed size limit (in the case of quahaugs, if any exceed 20 mm, and in the case of oysters, if any exceed 32 mm), they shall not be moved from other than approved waters to an approved growing area without prior permission of the DEM Director and the DOH.

-9.8 6.6.9 Harvest of shellfish transferred from other than approved waters as seed: An aquaculturist wishing to use seed that have been produced in other than approved waters must submit an describe in the operational plan to the Director how he/she intends to track and document the growth and harvest of these shellfish.
+DEM shall not assume any liability for any changes in classification and shall assume no liability to the aquaculturist for damages incurred due to such actions. - 9.6 Shellfish aquaculture in conditionally approved growing areas: When a shellfish aquaculture lease is located in a conditionally approved area, the aquaculturist is prohibited from visiting the lease to tend the shellfish crops when the area is in a closed status, unless the aquaculturist has received permission from the Director.
+The harvest of cultured stock from the lease when the growing area is in the closed status is prohibited. - 9.7 Transfer of seed from other than approved waters: Shellfish seed cultured in other than approved waters in accordance with a CRMC permit must be transferred by the aquaculturist to an approved aquaculture lease in approved waters in accordance with the approved assent, license, and operational plan prior to the shellfish exceeding the seed size limit.
+If more than 10 percent of the cultured shellfish within a lot or batch exceed the seed size limit, they shall not be moved from other than approved waters to an approved growing area without prior permission of the DEM Director and the DOH. - 9.8 Harvest of shellfish transferred from other than approved waters as seed: An aquaculturist wishing to use seed that have been produced in other than approved waters must describe in the operational plan how he/she intends to track and document the growth and harvest of these shellfish.
 Aquaculturists must maintain accurate and complete records of all shellfish seed culture in other than approved waters and removal of such shellfish seed to approved waters including, but not limited to, source, numbers transferred, size composition, time/dates of transfer, harvest and sale of the shellfish.
-These records must be maintained for a minimum of two years and must be available for inspection by agents of the DOH, DEM Division of Law Enforcement, or DEM Division of Fish and Wildlife, or CRMC upon request.
+These records must be maintained for a minimum of two years and must be available for inspection by agents of the DOH, DEM, or CRMC upon request.
 If record keeping and tracking protocols are inadequate, then the aquaculturist must only use seed from approved waters.
-No shellfish may be harvested until they have spent at least twelve (12) six (6) months in approved waters.
+No shellfish may be harvested until they have spent at least six (6) months in approved waters.